A newborn constantly feeding can exhaust any parent. Here’s how to handle the cluster feeding, especially when you’re breastfeeding.

 Perhaps the simplest way to handle your newborn constantly feeding is to make it as comfortable as possible.
 Sometimes we feel “stuck” in our positions, unable to move around like the rest of the family, making us even more frustrated.

 But you can make the most of it by having a comfortable feeding station.
 Start by using a good nursing pillow and back support.
-Stock your area with things you might need so that everything is in arm’s reach, from tissue paper to the TV remote control.
+Keep often-used items within arm’s reach, from tissue paper to snacks.
+Use it as an opportunity to watch a movie, listen to a podcast, or read a book.

-That first month with my newborn constantly feeding was rough.
+That first month with my newborn was rough.
 I must have looked online to read the benefits of breastfeeding every single day just to keep going.

-But despite the first few days or weeks, breastfeeding does get easier.
+But despite the first few days or weeks, breastfeeding does get easier and will happen in longer stretches.
 Your baby will feel less fragile and can nurse without a pillow.
 Your nipples will adjust and you won’t need ointment for long.
 And most importantly, she won’t cluster feed as frequently as she does now.

 Still, in the meantime, you can make this stage as easy and smooth as possible.
-Make sure your baby is emptying each breast so she’s getting both kinds of breast milk (as well as emptying both breasts).
+Make sure she’s emptying each breast so she’s getting both kinds of breast milk (as well as emptying both breasts).
 Burp between switching sides so she doesn’t fuss because of gas and digestive issues.

 Watch for excessive spit-up so you know she’s keeping her food in.
 Pay attention to how many wet diapers she goes through, and confirm with the pediatrician that she’s gaining enough weight.
 Feed when your baby’s hungry, not from a set schedule.